System Integrations and APIs for Enterprises

 Example: Nightly product synchronization from wholesaler to e-commerce, daily transaction import from payment system to accounting, weekly sales reports from ERP to BI.

-Microservices architecture is an approach where an application consists of small, independent services communicating through APIs.
-Each microservice is responsible for a specific business domain and can be developed, deployed, and scaled independently.
-Learn more about this architecture in the article Microservices vs Monolith in 2025.
+In a microservices architecture, the application is split into small, independent services that communicate through APIs.
+Each microservice owns a specific business domain and can be developed, deployed, and scaled on its own.
+I wrote more about this in my article Microservices vs Monolith in 2025.

 Each microservice manages its own database, eliminating single point of failure and allowing optimal solution selection for each domain (SQL for transactions, NoSQL for catalogs).